These are the most important years of your child’s life, and we don’t want them to miss a thing!

 As attendance and punctuality is so important to us, we cannot be complacent where there are instances of unacceptable, low pupil attendance, or if children are regularly late to school.
 We track and monitor the attendance of all children in school, and parents may receive letters inviting them into school for set meetings if a child’s attendance needs improving.

-We are part of the ‘5 Foundations for Effective Attendance’ programme and support eh idea that attendance is a whole-school approach.
+We are part of the ‘5 Foundations for Effective Attendance’ programme and support the idea that attendance is a whole-school approach.
 At the bottom of this page is more information about the programme.
+We’re also thrilled to be part of the DFE’s Attendance Hubs, to further develop our approach and support our children.

 Every week as part of our Attendance League, classes can also win a roll of the big dice and get to move their piece on the Monopoly board.
 If a class gets 96%, they win 1 roll, or 100% wins 2 rolls!
 There’s lots of prizes from non-uniforms days to glow-in-the-dark dodgeball.
 Our School Council selected all the prizes too!